 - AI and Authorship

-The Evolution of Copyright Laws increasingly intersects with other areas of legal history, including privacy law, freedom of expression, and competition policy.
-As artificial intelligence begins generating creative works without human input, the Indian copyright system faces fundamental questions about authorship and originality.
+The Evolution of Copyright Laws increasingly intersects with other areas of legal history, including privacy law and freedom of expression.
+Artificial intelligence begins generating creative works without human input.
+The Indian copyright system faces fundamental questions about authorship and originality.

 - India’s International Copyright Position

 India’s position in international copyright negotiations reflects its unique perspective on the Evolution of Copyright Laws.
-As both a major producer and consumer of copyrighted content, India advocates for intellectual property frameworks that support development goals and access to knowledge while still providing necessary protections for creators.
+As both a major producer and consumer of copyrighted content, India advocates for intellectual property frameworks.
+This supports development goals and access to knowledge while still providing necessary protections for creators.

 Ready to protect your creative work?